getzenai/feature/README.md

 2. Keep what works for your team
 3. Modify or remove what doesn't fit your needs
 4. Add your own rules based on your team's best practices

+**💡 Protip**: Ask your coding agent to help adapt existing rules or create new ones based on your chat history.
+When you notice patterns in how you work together or areas where the agent could perform better, you can say something like "Based on our conversation, can you create a rule that will help you implement similar tasks more effectively next time?"
+This iterative approach helps build a personalized rule set that improves over time.

 While these rules are primarily designed for Roo-Code, you can adapt them for use with any AI coding assistant by copying the relevant content and formatting it appropriately for your tool of choice.